openMVG/openMVG/docs/sphinx/rst/software/SfM/SfM.rst

 The general feature correspondence and SfM processes are described in algorithms 1 and 2.
 The first algorithm outputs pairwise correspondences that are consistent with the estimated fundamental matrix.
-The initial pair must be chosen with numerous correspondences while keeping a wide enough baseline.
+The initial pair must be choosen with numerous correspondences while keeping a wide enough baseline.
 The second algorithm takes these correspondences as input and yields a 3D point cloud as well as the camera poses.
 Steps marked with a star (*) are estimated within the a contrario framework.
 This allows critical thresholds to be automatically adapted to the input images (and remove the choice of an empiric T threshold value).